kqarlos/Responsive-portfolio/README.md

 ![Site](assets/images/nav-bar-snippet.png)

 * This shows the code used to create the navigation bar using a Bootstrap Navbar.
 Here we can see how adding different classes to objects will affect everything from their color to their positioning.
 In addition, to formatting the objects through Bootstrap's styling, I can also add my own css styling as is shown.
-For example, &lt;ul class="navbar-nav ml-auto contentText"&gt uses Bootstrap styling like "ml-auto" which adjust the list to the rigth.
+For example, &lt;ul class="navbar-nav ml-auto contentText"&gt; uses Bootstrap styling like "ml-auto" which adjust the list to the rigth.
 It also uses my own styling "contentText" which tells it the font type and spacing between lines for the text in the list.

 ## Built With